Bellshill Central Parish church: History

 Bellshill Central Parish Church was formed by the union of the former MacDonald Memorial and Orbiston Churches.
 The suite of buildings chosen by the Church of Scotland for use of the new united congregation was the buildings at 346 Main Street (formerly MacDonald Memorial Church).
 The former Orbiston buildings continue in community use as the base for the Orbiston Neighbourhood Centre.

 Macdonald Memorial Church began in 1873 as a Free Church Mission, at the recommendation of the Free Church Presbytery of Hamilton and services were for a time held in Mossend school.
 The charge was sanctioned in 1874.
 The rapid growth of the population, employed in coal mines and iron works, favoured the development of the congregation.
 Initial Membership figures were: 143 in 1875, and 477 in 1900.
 The first Minister was William Macdonald, who the church was renamed after in 1912.

 Orbiston Parish Church, being one of the later to be built in the area due to post-war building, was first started as an extension charge in the wooden hall.
 The dedication service was held on 9 March 1954.
 With a quickly increasing membership the church on Busby Rd was built with the dedication service held on 13 September 1956 and the first Sunday service was conducted by the minister Rev Albert F Bolton on Sunday 16 September 1956.
 By 1966 the church had received full Quoda Sacra status and had a membership of almost 500 communicants.
 It was linked with Bellshill St Andrews Church in October 1980 then linked with MacDonald Memorial Church in 2001.

 Organ

 Bellshill Central Parish Church houses a rare pipe organ by the H. Hildson organ company of Glasgow.
 It is a two manual and pedal organ, with detached console.
 It consists of 17 stops, and accessories.
 It was refurbished in 2015 by Michael and Andrew Macdonald organ builders from Glasgow.
 Apart from having its action changed from pneumatic to electric solid state, it has remained tonally unchanged since its construction in 1930.
 It has been registered on the National Pipe Organ Register.

-Ministry

-Bellshill Central Parish Church was served by Rev Ian Mackenzie as Locum Minister from 2014 to March 2016.
-Rev Kevin de Beer was inducted as the first permanent minister by the Presbytery of Hamilton on 10 March 2016.

-Rev Kevin de Beer served as a Minister of the Methodist Church of South Africa for over 20 years before moving to Scotland in 2015 with his family to take up a probationer placement with the Church of Scotland, before being recommended to apply for vacant charges.
-The probationary period was with East Kilbride: Morncrieff Parish Church.
-In addition to being parish minister for Bellshill Central Parish, he is chaplain to Bellshill Academy and Mossend Primary Schools, and part of the ministry team at the Orbiston Neighbourhood Centre.